xaddwell/UDUP/README.md

-# UDUP
+# UDUP by DJC and CJH
-UDUP: Protect Your Text Copyright From Optical Character Recognition with Universal Defensive Underpainting Patch
+Universal Defensive Underpainting Patch: Making Your Text Invisible to Optical Character Recognition (MM 23)